Green Group on the news! Anton and Ban's paper has been highlighted and featured on Materials360 Newsletter. Congratulations Anton and Ban!

-Congratulations to our PI, Professor Peter Green, who has become a member of American Association for the Advancement of Science (AACS).
+Congratulations to Professor Green, who was elected a Fellow of the American Association for the Advancement of Science (AAAS).
 Professor Green has been elected for significant contributions toward understanding the structure and nanoscale properties of polymers and for the leadership in the field of materials.

 Congratulations to Dr. Peter Chung, who recently successfully defended his PhD thesis entitled "The Elastic Mechanical Properties of Supported Thin Polymer Films".